For HIGH SCHOOL STUDENTS - GRADES 9-12 ONLY

 Applicants will be notified in early September regarding the results of the lottery drawing.

 Selection Process – The number of teams selected is dependent upon the number of teams Metropolitan allows EMWD to sponsor.
-Teams who applied and were not selected for the 2017 Solar Cup, and teams made-up of more than one school, will be given special consideration for Solar Cup 2018.
+The Perris Union High School District team placed first for the EMWD teams and will be awarded an automatic spot, pending the submission of an approved application.
+Teams that applied and were not selected for the 2018 Solar Cup, and teams made-up of more than one school, will be given special consideration for Solar Cup 2019.
 If applicable, additional teams will be selected through a lottery process.
-Following selection of teams, there will be a thorough review of the selected application packets.
+Following selection of teams, there will be a thorough review of the application packets.
 If an application does not meet all requirements the school will be disqualified and another school will be selected.

 Team Formation – A team shall consist of no more than 20 students.